kevinadityaikhsan/ecommerce-recommendation-system/readme.md

 $$R = U \Sigma V^T$$

 Where:
-- $U$ is an $m \times k$ matrix containing the left singular vectors, representing user latent factors.
+- $U$ is an $m \times k$ matrix containing the left singular vectors, representing customer latent factors.
 - $\Sigma$ is a $k \times k$ diagonal matrix of singular values, representing the importance of each latent factor.
-- $V^T$ is a $k \times n$ matrix containing the right singular vectors, representing item latent factors.
+- $V^T$ is a $k \times n$ matrix containing the right singular vectors, representing product latent factors.
 - $k$ is the rank of the matrix (or a reduced dimension for approximation).

 **Core Concepts**

 - **Latent Factor Discovery**

-    SVD decomposes the interaction matrix into latent factors for users and items, which capture hidden patterns such as user preferences and item characteristics.
+    SVD decomposes the interaction matrix into latent factors for customers and products, which capture hidden patterns such as customer preferences and product characteristics.

 - **Dimensionality Reduction**